-Criteria Explanation Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-GPS: 2Hz sample rate (~0.35m) Traverse flight lines oriented 090-270°roughly perpendicular to regional geological strike Tie lines oriented 000-180° No drilling reported.
-Sample security • The measures taken to ensure sample security. • N/A • Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+Sample lines/grid orientated E-W Sample spacing is considered adequate to define surface geochemical anomalies.
+No orientation hiss has been identified.
+Sample security The measures taken to ensure sample security.
+Chain of custody protocols are managed by Greatland.
+Samples are stored on-site, before road transport to SGS Perth Laboratory.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits have been completed.
 No reviews are considered required due to the nature of the survey type and the context in which the data is reported.
 The project is in early phase of exploration.

-Secction 2 Reporting of Exploration Results
+Section 2 Reporting of Exploration Results